BrotherlyBoiler/imdb-rating-fetcher/README.md

-# Add IMDb Rating and Release Year to Movies
+# IMDb Rating and Release Year for Movies

 Using [OMDb API](omdbapi.com), add movie release year, and/or IMDb movie rating to a file whose name is a movie title.